Click here to download a PDF of the Agenda and Presenter Bios

 Tony Hansford, Senior Assistant Dean of Financial and Operational Strategy, Paul Merage School of Business, University of California at Irvine

-Tony Hansford was recently appointed Senior Assistant of Dean of Financial and Operational Strategy at the Paul Merage School of Business at the University of California, Irvine.
+Tony Hansford was recently appointed Senior Assistant Dean of Financial and Operational Strategy at the Paul Merage School of Business at the University of California, Irvine.
 In this role he is responsible for leading strategic initiatives that support innovation, change and growth activities in the business school.
 From 2013-2018, Tony served as Senior Assistant Dean of the Merage School’s Fully Employed, Executive and Health Care Executive MBA Programs.
 Tony has over 18 years of experience in academia and has held key leadership roles in MBA recruitment and admissions, student affairs, program delivery and curriculum development.
 Prior to joining UC Irvine, Tony worked as a Senior Consultant in the Real Estate Capital Markets Group with Ernst & Young and also held professional positions in the insurance and retail sectors.
 He is a native Southern Californian and a lifelong UCI Anteater, having earned his MBA and BA degrees from UC Irvine.

 Michael Koenig, President, MBA Roundtable